How Do You Control Uniform Costs When Employee Turnover Is High?

 High employee turnover creates unique challenges for uniform programs.
 In industries such as distribution, healthcare, facilities management, and public sector operations, frequent onboarding and offboarding can strain budgets, slow operations, and increase administrative workload.

-Controlling uniform costs in these environments often requires moving away from one time purchasing and toward a more structured uniform management approach.
+Controlling uniform costs in these environments often requires moving away from one-time purchasing and toward a more structured, managed approach.
 With the right systems in place, organizations can gain better visibility, improve consistency, and support more predictable uniform distribution as workforce changes occur.

 The Hidden Costs of High Turnover Uniform Programs